laurenemick/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 while (4 < 8):
       a = 8

-b) Runtime is O(n2) because runtime grows exponentially with the size of the input (nested loop).
+b) Runtime is O(n log n) because runtime grows exponentially with the size of the input (nested loop).

 c) Runtime is O(n) because there will be one operation per recursive call.